Alabama Rot in dogs: what is it and how to prevent it 2 min read

 Alabama Rot is still relatively rare in UK dogs.
-There have been 166 confirmed cases since 2012, 43 of which occurred in 2018, with a further 16 reported in 2019.
+There have been 191 confirmed cases since 2012 - 43 of which occurred in 2018, with a further 16 reported in 2019.

 Due to the unforgiving nature of the disease, however, it’s vital that dog owners are able to recognise its symptoms.

 The disease causes oozing, open sores to appear on the skin, most commonly of the lower leg.
 These sores appear as red, ulcer-like patches.

 Around 3-5 days later, affected dogs can display signs of kidney failure:

 - Extreme tiredness

 Experts are yet to pinpoint the cause of Alabama Rot, and there’s no vaccination against it.

 As an owner, your best course of action is to remain vigilant, and to contact your vet immediately if you spot any unexplained sores or lesions on your dog’s skin.
 Washing your dog's paws and legs after muddy walks can also help - many believe that dogs pick up Alabama Rot on their paws and legs when running through mud.
 If you're walking on a wet or rainy day, do your utmost to stay on clean, dry land wherever possible.

 The earlier Alabama Rot is caught, the higher your dog's chances of making a good recovery.

 Need more info?